iotaledger/wallet.rs/docs/docs/specs/README.md

 Gets total account balance.

-Total balance should be read directly from the local storage.
+The total balance should be read directly from local storage.
 To read the latest account balance from the network, [sync()](#sync) should be used first.

 <table>
   <tr>